JasonConger/jasonconger.github.io/_posts/2009/2009-08-20-digging-in-to-citrix-configuration-logging-reporting.md

   - Database
   - XenApp SQL
 ---
 This is the fourth part in the Citrix Configuration Logging Series.
-In <a href="http://www.jasonconger.com/post/Digging-in-to-Citrix-Configuration-Logging-Part-1.aspx">part 1</a>, we discussed what Citrix Configuration Logging was.
-In <a href="http://www.jasonconger.com/post/Digging-in-to-Citrix-Configuration-Logging-Setting-up-the-Database.aspx">part 2</a>, we discussed how to prepare the database to log configuration changes.
-In <a href="http://www.jasonconger.com/post/Digging-in-to-Citrix-Configuration-Logging-Setting-up-the-Citrix-XenApp-farm-for-Configuration-Logging.aspx">part 3</a>, we discussed how to set up the Citrix XenApp farm for Configuration Logging.
+In [part 1]({% post_url 2009-07-12-digging-in-to-citrix-configuration-logging-part-1 %}), we discussed what Citrix Configuration Logging was.
+In [part 2]({% post_url 2009-07-29-digging-in-to-citrix-configuration-logging-setting-up-the-database %}), we discussed how to prepare the database to log configuration changes.
+In [part 3]({% post_url 2009-08-10-digging-in-to-citrix-configuration-logging-setting-up-the-citrix-xenapp-farm-for-configuration-logging %}), we discussed how to set up the Citrix XenApp farm for Configuration Logging.
 In this part, we will look at the out of the box reporting tools (in a later article, we will look at custom reporting).
 <h2>Citrix Report Center</h2>
 Report Center is part of the Citrix Access Management Console.
 Report Center allows you to create, schedule, and distribute various types of canned reports.
 One of the types of reports available is the, you guessed it, “Configuration Logging Report”.
 There are several other reports available as well including, but not limited to:
 <ul>